-In the near vicinity of the Phytoplankton Laboratory is an electron microscope suite that is available for species identification for forms two small to be identified with light optics.
-It contains both an SEM and TEM.
+In the near vicinity of the Phytoplankton Laboratory is an electron microscope suite that is available for additional species examination and has both an SEM and TEM.
 Also located in this building is a physiology laboratory where radio-active carbon productivity studies are conducted and which houses all necessary equipment for that work, in addition to cell culture facilities.
-The Phytoplankton Laboratory has been in operation for over 30 years.
-Phytoplankton studies centered in this laboratory have emphasized the Chesapeake Bay, Virginia lakes and rivers, bloom producing species, and toxin producing species.
+The Phytoplankton Laboratory has been in operation for over 30 Phytoplankton studies centered in this laboratory have years. emphasized the Chesapeake Bay, Virginia lakes and rivers, bloom producing species, and toxin producing species.
 Other studies have included phytoplankton studies from the northeastern coastal waters of the United States, the Delaware Bay Basin, the Caribbean, and the eastern equatorial Pacific.
-This laboratory has over two decades of experience in analyzing large quantities (e.g. over 1000/year) of phytoplankton samples, preparing data analysis reports, and presenting the results.
+This laboratory has extensive experience in analyzing large quantities of phytoplankton samples (ca. 900-1200 annually), preparing data analysis reports, and presenting the results.